russss/puppet_getssl/README.md

 This module creates folders and files under the base directory

-* The base directory is `/opt/getssl/`
+* The base directory is `/opt/getssl/` unless overridden with the `base_dir` parameter
 * For each domain it creates new sub directory `$base_dir/example.com/`

 ### Setup Requirements

 If you want to use this module you have to install `curl`.
-If you don't want to install curl manually you can install it with this module.
+If you don't want to install curl manually you can install it with this module by setting the `manage_packages` parameter to true.

 ### Beginning with getssl